2014 NFL season: Practice squads expanded

-The league and the player's union agreed in August to some changes to the practice squad rules.
+The league and the players' union agreed in August to some changes to the practice squad rules.
 Under the new rules, each team will be able to carry up to 10 players on their practice squad, up from eight.
 Practice squad eligibility was also expanded by increasing the number of games in a season a player must be on the squad in order for that season to count as one of the player's three seasons of eligibility from three games to six games.
 Finally, each practice squad may include two players who have accrued too much playing time to be eligible for the squad under the previous rules, though these players may have no more than two accrued seasons in the league.
 The new rules cover the 2014 and 2015 seasons, and will lapse in 2016 absent their extension.

 New drug policy including HGH testing

-A new drug policy that had been long delayed was agreed to by the league and the player's union in September.
+A new drug policy that had been long delayed was agreed to by the league and the players' union in September.
 The revised policy includes testing for Human growth hormone (HGH) for the first time.
 Other significant changes include a higher limit for a positive test for marijuana as well as the reclassification of failed tests for amphetamines during the off-season as falling under the substance-abuse policy rather than the performance-enhancing drug (PED) policy.
 The changes were applied retroactively for suspensions handed out during the 2014 league year which meant that some players, including Wes Welker and Orlando Scandrick, who had failed tests due to amphetamine usage during the off-season were immediately reinstated despite being previously sentenced to four game bans.

 2014 deaths

 William Clay Ford

-William Clay Ford, Sr., the owner of the Detroit Lions, died March 9, two weeks shy of his 89th birthday.
+William Clay Ford Sr., the owner of the Detroit Lions, died March 9, two weeks shy of his 89th birthday.
 Ford purchased the Lions in 1963 and had been the team's president since 1961; at the time of his death, he was the second-longest tenured owner in the NFL, behind only Buffalo Bills owner Ralph Wilson.
 The team achieved only a single playoff win (in 1991) under Ford's ownership.

 Ownership of the team passed to his widow, the former Martha Firestone.
-Ford's four children, including team vice-chairman William Clay Ford, Jr., are also involved in running the team.
+Ford's four children, including team vice-chairman William Clay Ford Jr., are also involved in running the team.